Discovering environments with XRM: Experiments

-\Cref{tab:xrm_vs_others} shows the worst-group-accuracy of GroupDRO when built on top of environments as discovered by different methods.
+\Cref{tab:xrm_vs_others} compares the worst-group-accuracy achieved by GroupDRO using XRM-inferred environments against other environment discovery methods.
+These include learning from failure~\citep[LfF]{lff}, environment inference for invariant learning~\citep[EIIL]{eiil}, just train twice~\citep[JTT]{jtt}, correct-n-contrast~\citep[CnC]{cnc}, automatic feature re-weighting~\citep[AFR]{qiu2023simple}, and LS~\citep{ls}.
 As seen in the previous subsection, \method{} achieves $80.4\percent{}$, nearly matching oracle performance.
 The second best method with no access to environment information, JTT, drops to $58.9\percent{}$.
-The best method accessing a validation set with human environment annotations, AFR, lags far from \method{}, with $78\percent{}$.
-The computational burden to complete the results from LS was prohibitive.
+The best method accessing a validation set with human environment annotations, AFR, lags far from \method{}, with $78.6\percent{}$.
+The computational burden to complete the results from LS was prohibitive, with more details provided in Appendix \ref{app:ls}.
 For example, one run of LS for Waterbirds, the smallest dataset, took 20 hours.
 An \method{} run for this same dataset, on the same 32GB Volta GPU, takes 10 minutes.
-As detailed in~\cref{app:ls}, we found that by varying some of the fixed hyper-parameters in the official LS repository, performance on Waterbirds varied by as much as $\pm 7\percent{}$ in worst-group accuracy.